alshedivat/al-folio/README.md

 If for an individual page this variable is not set, then the theme will fall back to a site-wide `og_image` variable, configurable in your `_config.yml`.
 In both the page-specific and site-wide cases, the `og_image` variable needs to hold the URL for the image you wish to display in social media previews.

+#### Atom (RSS-like) Feed
+It generates an Atom (RSS-like) feed of your posts, useful for Atom and RSS readers.
+The feed is reachable simply by typing after your homepage `/feed.xml`.
+E.g. assuming your website mountpoint is the main folder, you can type `yourusername.github.io/feed.xml`

 ## Contributing